python/cpython/Doc/library/os.path.rst

 .. function:: getctime(path)

-   Return the system's ctime which, on some systems (like Unix) is the time of the last change, and, on others (like Windows), is the creation time for *path*.
+   Return the system's ctime which, on some systems (like Unix) is the time of the last metadata change, and, on others (like Windows), is the creation time for *path*.
    The return value is a number giving the number of seconds since the epoch (see the  :mod:`time` module).
 Raise :exc:`os.error` if the file does not exist or is inaccessible.